 Have a question about VegasMate?
 A problem?
-We're here to help and if you're answer isn't here, contact us for more info.
+We're here to help and if your answer isn't here, contact us for more info.

 VegasMate is available through the iTunes App Store.
 The app is free to download and offers an optional content subscription.
 VegasMate requires iOS 7 or later.